devsmitin/tw-shopify/README.md

 This is a boilerplate for using webpack, tailwind css, sass/scss and es6 with babel in your shopify theme.
 There is no need to make any changes in this structure itself.

-## Workflow

-A short description of this workflow:

-- Clone your Shopify theme to the `shopify` directory
-- Edit theme locally using the Shopify CLI, Tailwind and Webpack
-- Commit changes to the feature branch
-- Merge feature branch with main branch once development is done

-This template acts as a wrapper for Shopify theme.
-The `shopify` directory holds the Shopify theme files along with your source files, which makes it compatible with Shopify / GitHub integrtion.
-Source files are located within `shopify/src` directory and it is ignored by Shopify when pushing to the store.

 ## Getting started

 ### Prerequisites